Achilles Tendinitis and Achilles Tendinosis: symptoms, causes and treatments

 Achilles Tendinosis, Achilles Tendinitis, University Foot and Anke Institute

-UFAI's Dr. Baravarian discusses chronic Achilles tendon injuries in Podiatry Today.
+Dr. Baravarian discusses chronic Achilles tendon injuries in Podiatry Today.
+Click here to read the article.

 Patients often report a mild ache in the lower region of the calf or above the heel after activity.
-There may be tenderness or stiffness after rest or the tendon may be swollen, painful to touch, and standing on your toes may be difficult.
-It may be painful to "push off" while walking.
+There may be tenderness or stiffness after rest, the tendon may be swollen and painful to touch, and standing on your toes may be difficult.
+It may be painful to "push off" while walking, and you may have heel pain when stretching your calf.

 Hearing a snapping or popping noise during the injury or having a hard time flexing your foot or pointing your toes is something you never want to ignore.
-These indicate a possible complete Achilles tendon rupture and you will want to contact your healthcare provider immediately.
+These indicate a possible complete Achilles tendon rupture and you will want to contact our healthcare providers immediately.
 Read more about Achilles tendon tears and ruptures here.

 • Tight calf muscles

-• Running too often or running on a hard surface
+• Running too often or running on hard surfaces

 • A sudden increase in the distance of running or walking